comp-lin-alg/comp-lin-alg-course/doc/source/L3_analysing_algorithms.rst

 .. proof:exercise::

-   Complete the function :func:`cla_utils.exercises5.back_stab_solve_R` so that it verifies backward stability for back subsitution, using :func:`cla_utils.exercises5.solve_R`.
+   Complete the function :func:`cla_utils.exercises5.back_stab_solve_R` so that it verifies backward stability for back substitution, using :func:`cla_utils.exercises5.solve_R`.

 Using the individual backward stability of these three algorithms,